 Some folks have a natural tendency to think that they are simply: ‘past the prime of their life’, I am 56 and the way I see it is...
 We are only entering another stage of our prime.

-One thing that is misunderstood about weight training over 50 is: most men and women understand the importance of balancing a good diet with aerobic activity, but…
+One thing often misunderstood about weight training over 50 is, most men and women understand the importance of balancing a good diet with aerobic activity, but...

-The bodies muscle and bone structure also needs nourishment, weight training will provide this, performing some of the better exercises suited for your age and lifestyle will make a big difference as your body’s overall strength increases, add a challenge, rediscover yourself and let… weight training over 50, take you there!
+The bodies muscle and bone structure also needs nourishment, weight training provides this.
+Performing some of the better exercises suited for your age and lifestyle, you will see and feel noticeable differences as your body’s overall strength increases, so; lets add a challenge and rediscover what it's like to feel 25 again!

-If you’re brand-new to pumping iron and weight training in general and are in your later 40s, 50s or beyond the years of early maturity: moving into strength training, should be done slowly!
+If you’re brand-new to pumping iron and weight training in general and in your later 40s, 50s or beyond the years of early maturity: moving into strength training, should be done slowly!

 Learning the exercises to condition your mind and the muscles you’re exercising, goes a long ways to reaping the most rewards and benefits from weight training over 50.

-In this article I’ve provided for you some great multi-joint exercises, with Set and Rep ranges and a weekly training schedule of how to use them.
+In this article I’ve provided some great multi-joint exercises, with Set and Rep ranges and a weekly training schedule of how to use them.
 Along with some cardio and Calisthenics exercises to help strengthen and condition you’re Core!

 Ultimately, only you can assess

 your athletic level - you decide what

 you’re comfortable with in the gym, whether it be free weights or machines or maybe some of both for a little exercise variety.